Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 Returns the debt of the specified staking position.
 Credit is expressed as negative debt.

-Call this function using `callStatic` to treat it as a view function.
+This is not a view function, and actually updates the entire debt distribution chain.
-The return value is denominated in dollars with 18 decimal places.
+To call this externally as a view function, use `staticall`.

 #### getPositionCollateral